 Distribution: N - Lig.
 C - Tosc, Laz (Genovesi & al. 2011), Abr (Nimis & Tretiach 1999), Sar.
 S - Camp (Nimis & Tretiach 2004, Garofalo & al. 2010), Bas (Bartoli & Puntillo 1998), Cal (Puntillo 1996), Si (Ottonello & Salone 1994, Grillo & al. 2009).

 Description: Thallus crustose, endosubstratic or thinly episubstratic, smooth to finely rimose, whitish, yellowish white or grey.
 Apothecia lirelliform, emergent, 0.5-2(-3) x 0.2-0.3(-0.5) mm, scattered or crowded, elongate, usually simple, acute at ends, with an initially slit-like, then clearly expanded, densely bluish-white-pruinose disc, and a thin, raised, black, epruinose proper margin.
-Proper exciple brown-black, carbonized, extending below the hypothecium, K-; epithecium brown; hymenium colourless, 70-90(-100) μm high, I+ reddish; paraphysoids septate, branched, often richly anastomosing, 1.2-1.5 μm thick, the apical cell not or only slightly swollen; hypothecium pale brown, c.
-20 μm high; hypothecium black, carbonized.
-Asci 8-spored, clavate to cylindrical-clavate, fissitunicate, the inner layer of endoascus amyloid in upper part, with a ring visible around a small ocular chamber, varia-type.
+Proper exciple brown-black, carbonized, extending below the subhymenium, K-; epithecium brown; hymenium colourless, 70-90(-100) μm high, I+ reddish; paraphysoids septate, branched, often richly anastomosing, 1.2-1.5 μm thick, the apical cell not or only slightly swollen; subhymenium pale brown, c.
+20 μm high; hypothecium black, carbonized, continuous with the exciple, 30-55 µm high.
+Asci 8-spored, cylindrical-clavate, the inner layer of endoascus amyloid in upper part, with a I+ blue ring visible around a small ocular chamber, Varia-type.
 Ascospores 3-septate, hyaline (often brownish when overmature), ellipsoid to fusiform, straight ot slightly curved, (16-)19-23(-27) x (5-)6-7(-8) μm, thick-walled, with a 1-1.2 μm wide gelatinous sheath.
 Pycnidia black, immersed.
 Conidia bacilliform, straight or slightly curved, 4-6 x 0.7-1 μm.
 Photobiont trentepohlioid.
-Spot tests: K-, C-, KC-, P-.
+Spot tests: K-, C-, KC-, P-, UV-.
 Chemistry: without lichen substances.